094459/blog/content/post/getting-started-with-ragna.md

 ![ragna demo working with openai](https://ricsuepublicresources.s3.eu-west-1.amazonaws.com/images/ragna-working.png)

+> **Info** Ragna writes stuff to ~/.cache/ragna, and I found it useful to purge this folder every now and then to reset my set up.

 ### AWS Cloud9 installation

 As regular readers of this blog will know, I am a big fan of using AWS Cloud9 to make it super easy to try out new projects like this.
 I wanted to make sure that I could get the same experience when running on my environment.